ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 Polling

-If activated, the RegaHSS data is queried regularly by the CCU based on the seconds set in the Intervals field.
+If activated, the RegaHSS data is periodically queried by the CCU based on the seconds set in the Intervals field.
 The interval should not be set too low, since polling too often can cause the CCU to crash.

 Trigger